LibreTactile/tact-io-sma/docs/README.md

 _NOTE_: To allow as many people as possible to build and use the tactile actuator, our design favors **simplicity** over performance, size, or aesthetics.
 We encourage anyone that would like to improve the design or create their own design.

+## Who is tact-io for?

+Anyone interested in computer controlled tactile stimulation, which includes gamers, VR/XR enthusiasts, makers, electronics hobbists, and user experience researchers.

+Also, organizations that do reaserch and development in related fields might benefit from supporting this open source project.

+Finally, both visually impaired users and rehabilitation technology researchers can benefit from easier development of assistive technology.

 ## How tact-io works:

 ![working principle illustration](/docs/img/working-principle.png)